- Théo Bourgeron

 - Research Interests

 - Anthropology of Money, Sociology of finance, Welfare reform politics, Dynamics of capitalism, Body and capital, Impact investing, Private equity

-I am currently a second-year PhD candidate at the university of Edinburgh, and a research & teaching fellow at Sciences Po (Paris).
+I am currently a third-year PhD candidate at the university of Edinburgh, and a research & teaching fellow at Sciences Po (Paris).
 I am also affiliated to the French IDHES research institution.
 My PhD is supervised by Donald MacKenzie (University of Edinburgh) and Valérie Boussard (Université Paris-Nanterre/IDHES).
 My PhD work is divided in three main research areas.

 1. Ethnography of the private equity industry